Marfisc/panserver/README.md

 ## Behaviour

 When you start Panserver it will act as an HTTP server (on the given port).
-On the same machine it will be available in a web browser as `http://localhost:8080/` (substitute `8080` with correct port if you specified it explicitely).
+On the same machine it will be available in a web browser as `http://localhost:8080/` (substitute `8080` with correct port if you specified it explicitly).

 **Beware** that access is not restricted to the same machine!
 All files (not only Markdown documents) in the document directory and all its subdirectories will be available through the server to whomever has access to the port on that machine!